cape-io/lodash-humps/README.md

 ## Version 3 Changes

 **NOTE:** Version 3.x will only work with objects created by the Object constructor.
 You may need to do something like `const result = humps({ ...SomeOtherClass })` to get humps to process your stuff.
-Functions are now kept and not converted.
+Functions properties are now kept and not converted to `{}`.
 Some might say this is a _bug_ and others might call it a _feature_.
 Full version bump so you can have your pick.

 Internally switched from using `_.isObject` to `_.isPlainObject` before converting the keys and children objects.
-Switched to `_.isObjectLike` within the `getVal()`.